 Psychodrama Psychotherapist, Actor and Applied Theatre Practitioner.
 He is a former member of Geese Theatre Company, working as an actor, group facilitator and senior trainer for the company from 1989 until 2005.
 He is co-editor of The Geese Theatre Handbook which has become required reading for students of applied theatre in universities and colleges throughout the UK.
 He has co-designed theatre based offending behaviour programmes for Probation Services nationally, focusing in particular on the rehabilitation of violent offenders.
 He began running psychodrama groups in HMP Grendon Underwood in 2000 and from 2008 until 2018 also facilitated one of the primary therapy groups.
 In addition he has created a number of theatre and video pieces designed to present the experiences of offenders who have come into therapy to explore their offending behaviour.
 These have been performed at a number of conferences and events in the prison and have been well received by inmates and guests.
 Since 2005, he has worked as a freelance theatre practitioner and also as a psychotherapist in private practice.

-The primary aims of the session will include addressing:
+The primary aims of this workshop will be;

 - Participants are advised to wear comfortable clothing and footwear.